frasiolas/GPS-synchronization-FICOSA/README.md

 # GPS Synchronization Tool (CERTH)

-This tool extracts the frames from Ficosa's video (optional), preprocesses them so they can be utilized by COLMAP and synchronizes the frames with the provided GPS coordinates
+This tool extracts the frames from Ficosa's video, preprocesses them so they can be utilized by COLMAP and synchronizes the frames with the provided GPS coordinates
 ## Prerequisites:

 #### FFmpeg: https://ffmpeg.org/download.html